 Definition of an Access List

-An access list is a sequential list consisting of at least one permit statement and possibly one or more deny statements.
-In the case of IP access lists, the statements can apply to IP addresses, upper-layer IP protocols, or other fields in IP packets.
-The access list is identified and referenced by a name or a number.
-The access list acts as a packet filter, filtering packets based on the criteria defined in the access list.
+An access list is a sequential list that consists of at least one permit statement and possibly one or more deny statements.
+In the case of IP access lists, these statements can apply to IP addresses, upper-layer IP protocols, or other fields in IP packets.

-In the following configuration excerpt, the first three lines are an example of an IP access list named branchoffices, which is applied to serial interface 0 on incoming packets.
-No sources other than those on the networks specified by each source address and mask pair can access this interface.
-The destinations for packets coming from sources on network 172.20.7.0 are unrestricted.
-The destination for packets coming from sources on network 172.29.2.0 must be 172.25.5.4.ip access-list extended branchoffices10 permit 172.20.7.0 0.0.0.3 any20 permit 172.29.2.0 0.0.0.255 host 172.25.5.4!interface serial 0ip access-group branchoffices in
+In the following configuration, an IP access list named branchoffices is configured on Fast Ethernet interface 0/1/0 and applied to incoming packets.
+Networks other than the ones specified by the source address and mask pair cannot access Fast Ethernet interface 0/1/0.
+The destinations for packets coming from sources on network 172.16.7.0 are unrestricted.
+The destination for packets coming from sources on network 172.16.2.0 must be 172.31.5.4.

 Access List Rules

-•Only one access list per interface, per protocol, per direction is allowed.
+Only one access list per interface, per protocol, and per direction is allowed.

-•The access list must contain at least one permit statement or else all packets are denied.
+An access list must contain at least one permit statement or all packets are denied entry into the network.

-•If an access list is referenced by name in a command, but the access list does not exist, all packets pass.
-That is, an interface or command with an empty access list applied to it permits all traffic.
+If an access list is referenced by a name, but the access list does not exist, all packets pass.
+An interface or command with an empty access list applied to it permits all traffic into the network.

-•Outbound access lists process packets before they leave the router.
-Incoming packets are routed to the outbound interface and then processed through the outbound access list.
+Outbound access lists process packets before they leave the device.
+Incoming packets are routed to the outbound interface and then processed by the outbound access list.
 For outbound access lists, when you configure a permit statement, packets are sent to the output buffer, and when you configure a deny statement, packets are discarded.

-•An access list can control traffic arriving at the router or leaving the router, but not traffic originating at the router.
+An access list can control traffic arriving at a device or leaving a device, but not traffic originating at a device.